lukaszmadrzynski/Website-Update/content/pages/index.md

         text: >
           We deeply committed to minimizing our environmental impact and supporting local communities through ethical and sustainable tourism practices.
-We are also actively involved in many other conservation and sustainability projects in our ecotourism destinations.
+We are also actively involved in many local conservation and sustainability projects in our ecotourism destinations.
         image:
           url: /images/Sustainable.jpg